paulross/PythonExtensionPatterns/doc/sphinx/source/simple_example.rst

 It's Not Over Yet
 ----------------------------

-Suppose we change the Python code by adding a couple of lines thus that uses a local cache for the results.
+Suppose we change the Python code by adding a couple of lines that uses a local cache for the results.
 We put this in the file ``pFibB.py``:

 .. code-block:: python

-    import functools
+    import functools # Added

-    @functools.cache
+    @functools.cache # Added
     def fibonacci(index: int) -> int:
         if index < 2:
             return index